reza-shamlou/book-CRUD/README.md

 # book-CRUD by SpringBoot Rest
-this program is a sample project used SpringBoot to create,update,remove,find books to a database on rest API
+this program is a sample project to create,update,remove,find books to a database on rest API by Spring boot framework